I have never said that I am the smartest guy in media.

 And for a long time around here, almost no one did.

-Indeed, the common lament over the recent rise in political partisanship is often nothing more than a veiled complaint, instead, about the recent rise of political conservatism.
+Indeed, the common lament over the recent rise in political partisanship is often nothing more than a veiled complaint instead about the recent rise of political conservatism.

-Amen, bro, number two, he's nailed it.
+Amen, bro, number two.

 This is exactly right.

-The too many conservatives in this place, and too much people, too many people disagreeing with us, the Libs say.
+When they talk about this partisanship, all they mean is that conservatives have too much power, that too many conservatives in this place, and too many people disagreeing with us, the libs say.

 They were so offended.

-Conservatism is often unfairly accused of being insensitive and mean spirited.
+Conservatism is often unfairly accused of being insensitive and mean-spirited, sometimes, unfortunately, even by other conservatives.

 As a result, conservatives often attempt to soften that stereotype by overfunding broken programs or glossing over ruinous policies.

-But conservatism isn't about feeling people's pain, it's about curing it.
+But conservatism isn't about feeling people's pain.

 And the results since the first great conservative victory in 1980 speak for themselves.

-I say only this compassionate is as compassionate does.
+Compassionate is as compassionate does.

-Amen number three, bro.
+Number three, bro.

-We conservatives actually uh define compassion by counting a number of people who no longer need government help or government assistance.
+We conservatives actually define compassion by counting a number of people who no longer need government help or government assistance.

 Well, maybe I want to do some things in the media.